 2018: A working group formed and initiated the first steps in having a Clubhouse in the city of Elkhart.

 January: A steering committee formed with members who work in the following agencies: United Way, Faith Mission, Beacon Health, Elkhart Housing Authority, Heart City Health, City of Elkhart Police, Elkhart City Homeless Coalition, Elkhart County Superior Court, National Alliance on Mental Health, Guidance Ministries, and Oaklawn Psychiatric Center.

 July 9th: A Board of Directors was chosen.

-August 6th: Lexington House of Elkhart hires its first Executive Director.
+August 6th: Lexington House of Elkhart hires first Executive Director.

-October 26th: Lexington House opens its doors for potential members.
+October 26th: Lexington House officially opens its doors to potential members.

 Board Co - Treasurer